Empower Yourself and Your Business with Food Safety

 Symptoms may be mild to severe.
 They may occur almost immediately after eating or, most often, within 20 minutes to two hours after eating.

-Severe reactions, called anaphylaxis, are life threatening and can result in death.
+Severe reactions, called anaphylaxis, are life-threatening and can result in death.

 Common food allergies and intolerances